Professional Employer Organization (PEO)

-When a PEO hires employees for a business, they become that business’s employee.
+When a PEO hires employees for a business, they become that business’ employee.
 That is how they are labeled on tax and insurance forms.
 This means that the employees actually belong to the PEO.
 The client businesses pay a fee to the PEO in order to use their employees.
 The PEOs gain insurance and workers compensation for themselves and the businesses they work with.

 - Do you have an HR department?
-Everything that a PEO can do for you basically lies under the roles of a Human Resources department.
+Everything that a PEO can do for you lies under the roles of a human resources department.
 If you are a small or new company, you might not have the resources that you need to have your own HR department.
 Even if you do, you might want to consider placing this important department in the hands of professionals.
 Most PEOs will have the resources and experience to handle the duties of a human resource department effortlessly.